CharanSaiPenugoti/Git-Practice/README.md

 # Git-Practice
-I can edit this file as i want to do it -- 'Charan Sai Penugoti'
+I can edit this file as i want to do it
+Omni CLoud 'Charan Sai Penugoti'